 While many parents around Australia ponder the question of whether to send their kids to a private school, one of the big factors that weighs into the decision is cost.

 The cost of education has risen sharply, so preparing as early as possible for these costs has become even more important.

 Even a public school education is not entirely free, with current estimates placing a cost of around $19,000 per child from kindergarten to year 12.

 Private school costs are considerably higher with fees ranging anywhere up to $230,000+ for the most exclusive private schools.
 On top of that, a tertiary education can cost up to $100,000, depending on the university and degree chosen.

-To work out the cost for your family at your preferred private school, take a look at ANZ School Ready a useful online application that can calculate how much it could cost you now and into the future.
+To work out the cost for your family at your preferred private school, take a look at Australian Unity’s Education Calculator.
+It’s a useful online application that can calculate how much it could cost you now and into the future.
 It will even include additional costs like books and computers.

 By this stage you may be thinking you had best start saving before you even think about having a child.